MatchaCrisp/RandoPoll/patchNotes.md

 ## December 27 2021: Yer a lizard, 'arry
 Time flies like Harry on a broomstick
+The api splitting paves way for fetching only needed data in cases such as user already submitted, therefore does not need survey data reduces number of lines of code in /poll making it easier to read

 - split /poll api into 3:
  - /poll (for only poll result at time of fetch)